icefelt/flask_prometheus/README.md

 How do you know your application is running at peak performance?

-How do you know your application is running at peak performance without wasting money on unecessary infrastructure or costs?
+How do you know your application is running at peak performance without wasting money on unnecessary infrastructure or costs?

 **Application monitoring** can answer these questions.
 With good monitoring, you can also analyze long-term trends, compare over time or experiment groups, and build the foundation for alerts and dashboards.